What are Benzodiazepines Used For? What are Benzodiazepines Drugs?

 - Alprazolam, sold under the brand name Xanax, may cause physical dependence (a condition in which unpleasant physical symptoms occur if a medication is suddenly stopped or taken in smaller doses), especially if you take it for several days to several weeks.

-- Alprazolam (Xanax®, Kalma®) is a triazolobenzodiazepine used in panic disorder and other anxiety states.
-Alprazolam was significantly more toxic than other benzodiazepines.
+- Alprazolam (Xanax® XR, Xanax®, Kalma®) is a Triazolobenzodiazepine used in panic disorder and other anxiety states.
+Benzodiazepine Xanax is significantly more toxic than other benzos.
 The increased prescription of alprazolam to groups with an increased risk of deliberate self-poisoning is concerning and needs review.
-Learn more regarding Xanax addiction treatment here.

 Oxazepam (Serax, Alepam, Murelax)